 Some of the most important data fields in any document are vendor name, customer name, VAT IDs, addresses, and payment information.
-Such fields usually do not change on the documents from the same vendor, unlike dates, total amounts, etc. Moreover, to process the document correctly, you need to get company details exactly right.
-However, in reality those values aren’t always easy to capture with an OCR reader – or to figure out with human intelligence, for that matter.
+Such fields usually do not change on the documents from the same vendor, unlike dates, total amounts, etc. Moreover, such fields can be used for uniquely matching a vendor so that when you are exporting data from Rossum, it is already matched to your internal vendor ID.

 See how Rossum performs master data matching in action.

 How Rossum can help

 Rossum’s data matching extension will intake a master data file containing information about your vendors or customers.
 When capturing data from a new document, Rossum will look up the data from the processed document in the master data file to find the best match and identify the company precisely.
 This powerful tool helps speed up and even automate document validation without taking up any development resources.

 To access the setup page, find the data matching extension in your trial account and open it:

 - Navigate to a specific queue

 - Scroll to the bottom and click on “Open data matching extension” button